We asked the experts how to look and sound better on video - CNN Underscored

 Keep your background clean — or have fun with it

-This might sound like a no brainer, but you never want to have a messy room behind you when taking an important video call or starting a broadcast.
+This might sound like a no-brainer, but you never want to have a messy room behind you when taking an important video call or starting a broadcast.
 We recommend keeping your backdrop free of clutter (please make your bed), though there’s nothing wrong with decorations that showcase your personality.

-Spearman, for example, works out of his bedroom, but uses some basic Ikea shelving, a few LED lights and his collection of games and consoles to make his setup look both professional and charming.
+Spearman, for example, works out of his bedroom but uses some basic Ikea shelving, a few LED lights and his collection of games and consoles to make his setup look both professional and charming.

-“There’s nothing fancy here, but you can make it look as fancy as you want it to and it’s just about putting your personality across to the best of your ability,” says Spearman.
+“There’s nothing fancy here, but you can make it look as fancy as you want it to, and it’s just about putting your personality across to the best of your ability,” says Spearman.

-If your work area isn’t very camera friendly (or you just want to have some fun), you can always take advantage of virtual backgrounds.
-Nearly every major videoconferencing service (including Zoom, Google Meet and Microsoft Teams) have virtual background options, which allow you to replace your IRL background with a serene nature shot, a funny meme picture or anything else you decide to put behind you.
+If your work area isn’t very camera-friendly (or you just want to have some fun), you can always take advantage of virtual backgrounds.
+Nearly every major videoconferencing service (including Zoom, Google Meet and Microsoft Teams) has virtual background options, which allow you to replace your IRL background with a serene nature shot, a funny meme picture or anything else you decide to put behind you.

 Bottom line